neuromorphs/l2race/README.md

 # Learning to Race (l2race)

 Simulation of racecar from eye of god view.
-User code must drive the car as quickly as possible around the track.
+User algorithms must learn from only real time data to drive the car as quickly as possible around the track.
+Data can be collected by human driving or by developing a basic controller and using it to bootstrap more powerful controllers.

+The key points are to learn a controller from limited 'real world' data and to use it for optimal control.

 ![aminated gif](media/SampleRun_2020-07-25_075130_2.gif)